Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Input-Output Generation

 \section{Input-Output Generation}

-\heading{Input generation} Given a component implementation $C$, \sys generates a set of inputs which is used to construct a model of $C$'s observable behavior.
-The system explores the source component using meta-programming, extracting from it each function $f_{n}$ and its corresponding source code $\text{src}(f_{n})$.
+\heading{Input generation} Given a component implementation $C$, \sys generates a set of inputs which is used to construct a model of $C$'s client-observable behavior.
+The system loads the component and extracts from it each function $f_{n}$ and its corresponding source code $\text{src}(f_{n})$.
 It then provides $\text{src}(f_{n})$ to an LLM instance, instructing it to generate a set of inputs $I$ that exercise $f_{n}$. \sys's regeneration happens on a per-function basis.
-Each input $i$ is a tuple that contains the values to be passed as inputs to $f_{n}$.
+Each input $i$ contains the values to be passed as inputs to $f_{n}$.
 To maintain compatibility with later stages of the pipeline, \sys uses a constrained input format that resembles the target component's language syntax.
 The format is designed to be easy to parse and convert into runtime values of the component's language.
-Given a source language $\mathcal{L}$, the input format is defined as an ordered set of values represented as an array in $\mathcal{L}$.
-Each element of this array must be a valid expression in $\mathcal{L}$ and can be of any primitive or non-primitive type in $\mathcal{L}$, including functions-like constructs.
-Comments, as defined by the syntax of $\mathcal{L}$, may accompany the array but are optional.
+Given a source language $\mathcal{L}$, the input representation is an array in $\mathcal{L}$.
+Each element of this array must be a valid expression in $\mathcal{L}$ and can be of any primitive or non-primitive type in $\mathcal{L}$, including function-like constructs.
+Comments, as defined by the syntax of $\mathcal{L}$, may accompany the array, but are discarded, as they might leak a description of potentially malicious behavior.
 The order of the elements within the array is significant and must be preserved as part of the input specification.
 Multiple such arrays can be provided, delimited by a character or sequence of characters.

 \sys provides the LLM with the input format's syntax and semantics for the source language as part of the input generation prompt using three examples~(\cref{appendix:prompts}).
 Some examples of generated inputs are shown below: \begin{prompt-box-small}